 It’s also a long-standing tradition.
 Founder J.C.
 Hall strongly believed that the economic, civic, cultural and social strength of a community is reflected in its citizens and, by extension, Hallmark employees.

-His son and current chairman, Donald J. Hall, felt the same way, leading an effort to articulate a code of beliefs and values to guide our work, and influencing philanthropy and a multitude of civic initiatives in Kansas City.
-His sons, in turn, are carrying forward the same sense of commitment to community and responsible business practices.
+His son, Donald J. Hall, felt the same way, leading an effort to articulate a code of beliefs and values to guide our work, and influencing philanthropy and a multitude of civic initiatives in Kansas City.
+His sons, Donald J. Hall, Jr. and David E. Hall, in turn, carried forward the same sense of commitment to community and responsible business practices., which has continued under Mike Perry, president and CEO.